Water Quality Testing

 WATER QUALITY GUIDE SHEETS

-Well System Inspection
+Connecticut Well Inspection

-While we complete a free flow and pressure test as well as inspection of visible well equipment as part of our plumbing inspection, we can not complete a well depletion and recovery test under the scope of a home inspection.
+While we complete a free flow and pressure test as well as inspection of visible well equipment as part of our plumbing inspection, we cannot complete a well depletion and recovery test under the scope of a home inspection.
 This inspection is invasive and involves dismantling parts of the well.
 As result, it must be completed by a licensed well contractor.

 A licensed well contractor will: